 - community service

-Remember, probation violation hearings are more difficult to win than criminal trials because the prosecution’s burden of proof is much lower.
+Remember, probation violation hearings are more challenging to win than criminal trials because the prosecution’s burden of proof is much lower.
 That is all the more reason to rely on skilled counsel to advocate on your behalf.

 Additional Resources